 Postnatal Depression can totally ruin the early months and even years of motherhood.
-For me, it actually started in pregnancy with prenatal depression and continued until my son was about 6 months old, when I became much more able to see the funny side of motherhood.
+For me, it actually started in pregnancy with prenatal depression and continued until my baby was about 6 months old, when I became much more able to see the funny side of motherhood.
 While the sleep deprivation was a big factor for me, I did find practical things I could do to improve the situation.
 Here is my postnatal depression story and some things I found that helped with recovery.

 This was so important.
 I admitted to my Mum that I had postnatal depression when Boy Child was 6 weeks old.
 While she hadn’t suspected, she also wasn’t shocked, I have a history of anxiety so was always high risk.
 She helped me massively, initially by convincing me to speak to my GP and taking Boy Child out when Chris got home from work so that I could talk to him.
 She then continued to help by taking Boy Child for two hours every afternoon until I was coping better.
 Not everyone is lucky enough to have that level of support but if you do, use it.

 Practical Stuff to Make Life Easier

 We all know how men like to solve problems.
 In this case it worked quite well.
 We brainstormed all the things that were making life more difficult than they needed to be.
 Then we took action to change them.
 This included buying wireless house phones so that I could answer while breastfeeding, getting a waist height changer to minimise my back pain, sorting out a good chair to nurse in and introducing expressed milk in a bottle so that I could take a proper break without having to be available on demand.
 We also identified some places I could go with the baby, so I would feel less trapped.